antmicro/kenning-pipeline-manager/README.md

 ```

 All of `npm` modules needed for the frontend of the application are installed automatically during build.
-They can be found in `./pipeline_manager/frontend/node_modules` directory after the application is built.
+They can be found in the `./pipeline_manager/frontend/node_modules` directory after the application is built.

-## Building and Running
+## Building and running

 Pipeline Manager can be built in two different ways as: